2017-18 RPP Task Force Budget Recommendations

 While the proposed CSU budget is short of the Board of Trustees’ request, we are grateful for the addition of new funds and the ongoing support of the governor and legislature.
 It is anticipated that a final CSU budget will not be available until sometime in July.

-Update on Compensation Increases
+Status of Compensation Increases

 Divisional Budget Planning